-If you spend much time at the Mexico City Airport (MEX) you'll want to know how to connect to the internet.
-Most Mexican airports do not offer free WiFi and, traditionally, it's been hard to connect to the internet at Mexico City's Benito Juarez International Airport.
+If you spend a lot of time at Mexico City International Airport (officially known as Benito Juárez International Airport), you will want to know how to connect to the internet.
+Most Mexican airports do not offer free WiFi and, traditionally, it has been hard to connect to the internet even at Mexico's busiest airport.

-Travelers visiting the Mexico City airport can access free WiFi, as well as an app with departures and arrivals, but the free part of it is time-limited.
-The airport network run by Totalplay (Salinas group) and Infinitum (Telmex) provides access to 20,000 users simultaneously in the airport's two terminals.
-Users have unlimited internet access for 45 minutes, after which they will need to purchase a service package.
+The good news is that travelers visiting the Mexico City airport can access free WiFi, as well as an app with information on departures and arrivals.
+However, the free part of it is time-limited; you will only have unlimited internet access for 45 minutes.
+The airport network is run by Totalplay (a Mexican telecommunications provider) and Infinitum (Telmex, a fixed-line phone carrier), and provides access to 20,000 users simultaneously in the airport's two terminals.
+After you are booted off the free Wi-Fi, you will need to purchase a service package.
 Clients of Telmex can access WiFi according to their plan.

 Cell Phone Service

-Alternatively, you can purchase a cheap phone in Mexico to use for making and receiving calls and texts, and keep your phone from home with the data and roaming off so that you just use it when you have WiFi.
+Another option is to purchase a cheap phone in Mexico to use for making and receiving calls and texts.
+To avoid unnecessary fees, just remember to keep the data and roaming off on your phone from home.

 The Starbucks Option

-Then enjoy free WiFi from anywhere in the airport for as long as you like.
-Some travelers have used the same password during several trips through the Mexico City airport, but it's not known how often Starbucks changes the password.
+Then you will be able to enjoy free WiFi from anywhere in the airport for as long as you like.
+It is not known how often Starbucks changes the password, so you might find that you can use the same password during several trips through the Mexico City airport.

-Some people report being bounced off the internet several times during their session so be sure and save (or photograph) your receipt with the password.
+Some people report being bounced off the internet several times during their session; just in case this happens to you, you will want to save or photograph your receipt with the password.